 Stephanie Greunke is a registered dietitian with a master’s degree in nutrition who specializes in women’s health.
 She is a certified personal trainer and prenatal and postnatal corrective exercise specialist.
-Stephanie has guided and supported women locally and globally through her web-based private practice, RockYourHormones.com, and continues to do so in her role as program manager with Healthy Mama, Happy Baby.
+Stephanie has guided and supported women locally and globally through her web-based private practice, RockYourHormones.com, and continues to do so in her role as program manager with Whole Mamas.

 The information included in Dear Stephanie posts is for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.
 Always consult your healthcare provider to determine the appropriateness of the information for your own situation, or if you have any questions regarding conception, pregnancy, or your prenatal treatment plan.
 For more Dear Stephanie posts, click here.
 Have a question for Steph?
 Click here to e-mail her.

 I’ve been having a fierce tuna craving lately!
-Is fish a safe option during pregnancy? – Helen R., HMHB Mama
+Is fish a safe option during pregnancy? – Helen R., Whole Mamas Member

-There is seemingly conflicting information out there, so I understand your concern.
+There is seemingly conflicting information out there, so I understand your concern about fish safety during pregnancy.
 It can be confusing to read about the benefits of EPA/DHA (essential fatty acids found in fish) one day while seeing warnings against mercury, a neurotoxin, the next.
-The last thing you want to do is harm your baby, so this can easily lead some mamas to avoid fish completely.
+The last thing you want to do is harm your baby!
+This can easily lead some mamas to avoid fish completely.
 While it’s true that mercury is present to some degree in all fish, there’s certainly more to the story.
 My hope is that the information below will help you feel more comfortable about including certain fish in your prenatal diet.

 In 2004, fish consumption by pregnant women was well below the recommended level.
-Women were told to limit fish to no more than 12 ounces a week to protect their baby from mercury, but the recommendation did not include information regarding which fish should be limited/avoided and which fish were safe.
+Experts told women to limit fish to no more than 12 ounces a week to protect their baby from mercury.
+The recommendation did not include information regarding which fish should be limited/avoided and which fish were safe.
 As a result, pregnant women generally ate as little as two ounces of fish per week, if at all.
 In 2017, ACOG revised these recommendations to help pregnant women feel more comfortable with their choice to consume fish.
-They did this by categorizing fish into three categories —best choices (low-mercury fish), good choices (moderate in mercury), and choices to avoid (high in mercury).
+They did this by categorizing fish into three categories.
+They have best choices (low-mercury fish), good choices (moderate in mercury), and choices to avoid (high in mercury).

-The ACOG, the FDA, and the EPA agree that by following their recommendations, women reduce their exposure to mercury while providing a wide spectrum of nutrient benefits from fish.
+The ACOG, the FDA, and the EPA agree.
+By following their recommendations, women reduce their exposure to mercury while providing a wide spectrum of nutrient benefits from fish.
 The recommendations for pregnant women, women who may become pregnant, and/or breastfeeding mothers are as follows:

 - Consume 2-3 palm-sized servings of a variety of low-mercury fish (labeled “best choices”) each week.
 This includes salmon, tilapia, cod, shrimp, or scallops.